jlubi333/jpl-blog/_posts/2015-08-16-create-your-own-programming-language-part-1.md

 ## The Setup

-I used my favorite programming language, [Haskell][haskell], because it is **(a)** really awesome and **(b)** very well suited to programming language creation.
+In this tutorial, I will use favorite programming language, [Haskell][haskell], because it is **(a)** really awesome and **(b)** very well suited to programming language creation.
 This tutorial will not focus on teaching Haskell itself, so if you have never seen a line of Haskell code in your life, I would recommend checking out [Learn You a Haskell][lyah] (LYAH as it is often called in the Haskell community).
 It is an excellent textbook chock-full of awesome Haskell-y things and funny drawings that can take you from a Haskell newbie to basic proficiency and literacy.

 This tutorial assumes no previous knowledge of very fancy Haskell concepts or any understanding of programming language theory or compiler design.
 If you